briankendall/proxy-audio-device/README.md

 1. Download the latest release from this GitHub repository

-2. Copy ProxyAudioDriver.driver to: /Library/Audio/Plug-Ins/HAL
+2. Create the directory `HAL` if it does not exist.
+Open a terminal window, execute the following command and enter your administrator password when prompted.

+        sudo mkdir /Library/Audio/Plug-Ins/HAL

+3. Move the directory `ProxyAudioDriver.driver` to `/Library/Audio/Plug-Ins/HAL`.
+Execute in the root directory of the unzipped file.

+        sudo mv ./ProxyAudioDevice.driver /Library/Audio/Plug-Ins/HAL/

-3. Either reboot your system or reboot Core Audio by opening a terminal window and executing this command and entering your administrator password when prompted:
+4. Either reboot your system or reboot Core Audio by executing the following command.

         sudo launchctl kickstart -k system/com.apple.audio.coreaudiod

-4. Run Proxy Audio Device Settings to configure the proxy output device's name, which output device the driver will proxy to, and how large you want its audio buffer to be.
+5. Run Proxy Audio Device Settings to configure the proxy output device's name, which output device the driver will proxy to, and how large you want its audio buffer to be.

 ### Building